-Andrew Vorster (or AV as he is better known), is a passionate technologist who has spent his professional career in the space in between the IT department and the business, leading innovation initiatives and acting as technology translator by interpreting the needs of the business and providing foresight into the implications of current and future technology capability, in order to influence innovation, strategic direction and future vision.
+Andrew Vorster (or AV as he is better known), is a passionate technologist and innovator who has spent his professional career in the space in between the IT department and the business, leading innovation initiatives and acting as technology translator by interpreting the needs of the business and providing foresight into the implications of current and future technology capability, in order to influence innovation, strategic direction and future vision.

 He has been in the IT industry since the early ‘80s when, while still completing his degree at university, he started his own consulting company helping organisations understand and exploit the potential of the explosion of personal computing and the then nascent Internet in South Africa.

 On moving to the UK in 1997, he initially joined Nestlé where he was responsible for introducing a number of ground breaking applications and innovations before taking on the CTO role in 1999 for a dotcom start-up owned by the Guardian Media group, adding a wealth of online and digital experience through the early boom-and-bust days of the original dotcom bubble.

 He joined Visa International at the beginning of 2005 as the VP, Head of Technology / CTO for the Central and Eastern Europe, Middle East and Africa (CEMEA) region where he gained global exposure to the payments industry and became exposed to the diverse challenges across individual regions.
 As the chair of a number of global committees within Visa, Andrew rapidly gained a reputation for fresh thinking and being a catalyst for innovation and change, by proposing pragmatic solutions to complex problems, thereby getting all parties to embrace the potential of new and emerging technologies.